 So an AI bot beating someone (who spends a serious amount of time playing video games) at a game you most likely have not heard of, should you be impressed?

 Dota 2 is a real-time battle and strategy game that requires strategic thinking.
 However, unlike board games, Dota keeps vital information hidden from players.
 This means that imagination and intuition is required to predict and preempt what your opponent will do.

-You might ask if imagination and intuition is required to beat a professional player, how did the AI bot achieve this victory.
-Ignoring all of the technical challenges, the AI bot simply played against itself and learned skills and strategies that were successful, this is unlike other AI bot champions that learned strategies by observing human matches.
+You might ask if imagination and intuition is required to beat a professional player, how did the AI bot achieve this victory?
+Ignoring all of the technical challenges, the AI bot simply played against itself and learned skills and strategies that were successful.
+This is unlike other AI bot champions that learned strategies by observing human matches.

-As you all know, seismic interpretation is a complex and often subjective task, where hard and soft data is combined to make predictions and interpretations.
+As you all know, seismic interpretation is a complex and often subjective task where hard and soft data is combined to make predictions and interpretations.
 In the absence of a well tie or other “hard” data, the confidence of an interpretation can be effected by several factors, including quality of the seismic data the complexity of the reservoir system and the experience of the interpreter.
 Although data quality can be significantly improved using processes such as GeoTeric’s Noise Expression, the ability to compensate for an interpreter’s inexperience is harder to solve.

 One way involves guidance from more experienced colleagues whose preconceived notions and geological insights are shared, discussed and passed on.
-Whether in Exploration or Production there are individuals who are regularly called upon to give a second opinion or to act as a sounding board to discuss a geological conceptual model.
+Whether in Exploration or Production, there are individuals who are regularly called upon to give a second opinion or to act as a sounding board to discuss a geological conceptual model.

-Beyond the games industry, machine learning has been used to learn how to segment blood vessels from medical images by observing clinicians manual blood vessel depiction (one deep learning network for each clinician).
+Beyond the gaming industry, machine learning has been used to learn how to segment blood vessels from medical images by observing clinicians manual blood vessel depiction (one deep learning network for each clinician).
 In fact, the machine learning has been so successful that the bias or style of each clinician’s blood vessel segmentation was mimicked.